nxt-insurance/nxt_state_machine/README.md

 # NxtStateMachine

 NxtStateMachine is a simple state machine library that ships  with an easy to use integration for ActiveRecord.
 It should be easy to implement other integrations.
-It also comes with in memory adapters for Hash and attr_accessors.
+It also comes with in memory adapters for Hash and attr_accessor.